Edit this page on GitHub

 For example, here is an implicit conversion from String to Token:

-given Conversion[String, Token] with
+given Conversion[String, Token]:

 def apply(str: String): Token = new KeyWord(str)